rastri-dey/rastri-dey.github.io/README.md

-This is the repository for my personal site.
+This repository is for my personal site: rastri-dey.github.io